dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 There is a [set of operators][6] that do not require manual installation.
 These operators comprise the services such as DNS, etcd, monitoring, and cloud API automation that make up the OpenShift cluster.

-These are called Cluster Operators, and you can see them with the `oc get clusteroperators` command.
+These are called exposed by a the [ClusterOperator][12] custom resource.
+You can see them with the `oc get clusteroperators` command.

 {% highlight shell %}
 $ oc get clusteroperators